Investing in Gold: 10 Facts You Need to Know

-Let's go to the tape: Through April 9, with dividends reinvested, the S&P 500 has returned an annualized 11.2% since January 1980.
-As for bonds, the benchmark 10-year Treasury note has gained an annualized 6.6%.
-But gold hasn't been quite so lustrous by comparison.
-Since January 1980, the yellow metal has delivered an annualized gain of just 2.8%.
+Let's go to the tape: From March 1980 through March 2021, the S&P 500, with dividends reinvested, returned an annualized 12.1%.
+As for bonds, the benchmark 10-year Treasury note delivered an annualized return of 6.6% over the same period.
+But gold?
+It hasn't been quite so lustrous, returning an annualized gain of just 2.8% during that span.

 Even more recently, gold still has underwhelmed.
-The S&P 500 has put up annualized returns of 10.9% with dividends reinvested over the past decade, while bonds have returned 3.9% and gold 3.6%.
+The S&P 500 put up an annualized return of 13.8% with dividends reinvested over the past decade ended March, while benchmark Treasuries returned 2.2% and gold 3.1%.

 Since 1990, Which Investment Performed Best?